rackerlabs/support-how-to/content/managed-operations/cloud-server-configuration-options.md

 `gateway`

-- Available to all customers
+- Available to all customers.
 - Used with virtual network devices, such as the Fortigate-VM.
-Creates a Cloud Network suitable for routing traffic, and configures the virtual network device as the gateway for the Cloud Network.
+This option creates a Cloud Network suitable for routing traffic and configures the virtual network device as the gateway for the Cloud Network.

 `rack_user_only`